-A head builder also has a common law duty of care to ensure the health and safety of everyone who enters the job site.
-This duty of care extends to contractors on the job site such as formworkers, carpenters, electricians, scaffolder, plumbers, painters, renderers, labourers, and all the other trades on site.
+A head builder also has a common law duty of care to ensure the health and safety of everyone who enters the construction site.
+This duty of care extends to contractors on the job site.
+These workers include form workers, carpenters, electricians, scaffolder, plumbers, painters, renderers, labourers, and all the other trades on site.

 - The work environment is safe, by conducting a risk assessment